janEntikan/panda3d-docs/pipeline/previewing-models.rst

 To view a model that has been converted to an egg or bam file, type the following::

-   pview modelFile.egg
+   pview model_file.egg

 To view a character model with animations, simply add the name of the file with the animation.

 ::

-   pview modelFile.egg animationFile.egg
+   pview model_file.egg animation_file.egg

 Here's an example based on the panda model distributed with panda source.